ethanmsl/egui_xp/README.md

 - operating on `nightly`

 ### Release Generation
-- requires api-token with appropriate permisssion
+- requires api-token with appropriate permission

 ## Creating a Cargo-Generate template